steverice/pagerduty-api-v2-deck/PITCHME.md

 <!--
 A large part of your change is going to involve publicity.
 So read up, and find good work by others in the space.
 This post by Leah Culver at Dropbox was a great example of how to be concise and helpful when talking about a new API version.
 -->

+#VSLIDE

+## Gather usage data

+- which endpoints aren't being used?
+- which endpoints are being used in ways they shouldn't?
+- which customers are using the APIs?

+#VSLIDE?image=assets/images/pour-over.jpg

+## Pour over logs

 #HSLIDE